 What is Forex Trading?

 Forex trading allows traders to exchange one currency for another.
-The knowledge of exchanging money is an important one.
-As traders have to do international travels, conduct business with international clients, and trade in a foreign land.
+Unlike CFD trading, which offers diverse trading options like indices, metals, energy etc, Forex trading only deals with currencies.
+The knowledge of exchanging money is an important one as people go on international travels, conduct business with international clients, and trade in a foreign land.
 At the moment, a universal currency does not exist.
-So there should be an answer to exchange the equivalent value of one currency for other countries.
+So there should be an answer to exchange the equivalent value of one currency with that of other countries.
 So at this very moment, the foreign exchange comes into play.

 There is approx volume trade of more than $5 trillion in the foreign exchange market or forex trading, including currency futures and options.